Organizing Kids Masks for School + Bilingual Labels (English / Chinese)

 Tips for mask storage and organization at school, travel, and on-the-go

-• 1 bag for clean, fresh masks
+• One bag for clean, fresh masks

 After taking off dirty masks, we put them in the “dirty” bag.
-Then we wash our hands with soap and water or alcohol-based sanitizer.
+Then, we wash our hands with soap and water or alcohol-based sanitizer.

 Silicone face mask storage cases